isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-json-validation.md

 # JSON validation schemas{#json-validation-schemas}

-The VA backend validates the request parameters for each event type using JSON validation schemas.
-These schemas are available to you, and serve as the current authority on parameter types used in the VA API.
+The MA backend validates the request parameters for each event type using JSON validation schemas.
+These schemas are available to you, and serve as the current authority on parameter types used in the MA API.

 ```
 POST